Global Food Security

 World fish supply has kept up with population growth where the average annual population growth was 1.6% in the period 1961 – 2013 compared with growth in fish supply of 3.2% for the same period.
 However, according to the FAO The State of World Fisheries and Aquaculture 2016 (Sofia) report, the world per capita apparent fish consumption increased from an average of 9.9kg in the 1960s to 14.4kg in the 1990s and to 19.7kg in 2013 with a preliminary estimate for 2016 of more than 20kg.

+According to the FAO's SOFIA report (2020), world fish production reached 178 million tonnes in 2018.
+About 88% of world fishery production is estimated to be used for direct human consumption.
+The contribution of world aquaculture has constantly increased, reaching 46.0 percent in 2016–18, up from 25.7 percent in 2000.
 World fish production is likely to continue growing reaching projected production of 196 million tonnes by 2025 with the majority of growth coming from aquaculture.
-According to the OECD-FAO Agricultural Outlook 2016-2025 (2016) about 91% of world fishery production is estimated to be used for direct human consumption.
 The production growth in aquaculture can be attributed to increased productivity and technological progress while production in capture fisheries has levelled off since mid-1980s at about 85–95 million tonnes per annum.
 Increased fish production from aquaculture has boosted the fish consumption.

 The majority of increased aquaculture production is expected to originate from developing countries with most increases in production expected in Latin America and in particular in Brazil along with an expansion of production in Africa.